sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img-5.9.png)

-    >Optionally, you can enable biometric authentication to get faster access to the app data.
+10. Optionally, you can enable biometric authentication to get faster access to the app data. **Please note that if your MDK client is multi-user enabled, you won't see the biometric screen**.

-10. If you want your MDK client to send you notification, click **Next**.
+11. If you want your MDK client to send you notification, click **Next**.

     ![MDK](img-5.9.1.png)

-    If there is any app metadata already deployed to Mobile Services, you will see `New Version Available!` dialog box otherwise you will see a screen with next steps.
+12. If there is any app metadata already deployed to Mobile Services, you will see `New Version Available!` dialog box otherwise you will see a screen with next steps.

     ![MDK](img-5.10.png)